 Google Forms Open Source Alternative

 Google Forms is among the most used form and survey solutions out there.
 It’s native integration into Google Sheets makes it an obvious first choice to run surveys.
-However, the lack of data privacy and old-fashioned look and feel have people look for alternatives.
+However, the lack of data privacy and an old-fashioned look and feel have people look for online form builder alternatives.

 Google Forms open source alternative comparison Formbricks survey solution